 There are a variety of types of lino that can be used for printing.
 The 2 main types of lino that you come across are soft lino with no backing and tougher lino with a skrim/hessian backing.
 Generally speaking both types of lino can produce high quality prints.
 The more accessible softer lino is easier to cut and cheaper, however more traditional tougher lino gives you more control and detail.

 For Lino Printing I would recommend using heavy weight papers, 250gsm+ which are designed for printmaking or watercolour painting to get the best results possible.
 Personally I have always used Fabriano 300gsm paper which is cotton based, the weight stops the paper from warping when there is a lot of ink applied.
-I will elaborate more on paper types in due course.

 When you create your lino print you need to consider one of the most essential & important materials, which is the ink.
 You can use waterbased or oil based ink for block & lino printing, each have there own pros and cons which have been listed below to help you make a descion of what you need.

 |Pros of Oil Based Inks||Cons of Oil Based Inks|

 |Ink is rich in colour||Clean up uses chemicals|